pliu/k8splayground/apps/prometheus-operator/README.md

 ```
 Similarly, exporters and rules can be viewed in the Prometheus UI, dashboards in the Grafana UI, and triggered alerts in the Alertmanager UI.

-One can also send test alerts to Alertmanager using curl to test routing rules.
+To test routing rules, which can be confusing, https://prometheus.io/webtools/alerting/routing-tree-editor/ is a good resource.
+Proper downstream handling of alerts can be tested in an ad hoc manner, as opposed to waiting for a real alert to fire, by sending test alerts to Alertmanager using curl.
 Alerts tagged "severity": "critical" are currently routed to mock-server, which logs their JSON payload for observability (see mock-server for how to view the logs).

 ## Commands
 ```